lyteword/chspurgeon-tod/volume-3/psalm-57.md

 **Verse 7.**

-1\.What is fixed? the heart, not the mind merely, but the will, the conscience, the affections, which draw the mind after them: *My heart is fixed* —found an anchorage, a resting place, not therefore at the mercy of every gale, etc.
+1\.
+What is fixed? the heart, not the mind merely, but the will, the conscience, the affections, which draw the mind after them: *My heart is fixed* —found an anchorage, a resting place, not therefore at the mercy of every gale, etc.

-2\.The objects upon which it is fixed.
+2\.
+The objects upon which it is fixed.

 (a) Upon God.